 It's almost as if we've been blinded by the lights of mainstream media, comfortable in knowing that grime is seen by the higher-ups as this leading voice of British youth.
-And while it definitely is that, it's like we're stuck in the 2009-2012 space again where we don't know where the scene is headed, and because of that uncertainty, we're getting sub-par music.
-It's too early to say whether we need a saviour like Meridian Dan and his 2013 "German Whip", but something's got to give.
-I'm also well aware of the new crop of young talent being pushed by the likes of DJ Argue—they're every bit needed for the scene to move on, but this isn't about shelling down radio and spinning raves for days; it's about the laxed attitudes of grime's core foundation.
+And while it definitely is that, it's like we're stuck in that 2009-2012 space again where we don't know where the scene is headed, and because of that uncertainty, we're getting sub-par music.
+It's really too early to say whether we need a saviour like Meridian Dan and his 2013 "German Whip", but something's got to give.
+I am also well aware of the new crop of young talent being pushed by the likes of DJ Argue—they're needed for the scene to move on, but this isn't about shelling down radio and spinning raves for days: it's about the laxed attitudes of grime's core foundation.

 My thoughts, exactly.